DPDK/dpdk/doc/guides/linux_gsg/enable_func.rst

 Linux Kernel Support
 ~~~~~~~~~~~~~~~~~~~~

-The Intel® DPDK makes use of the platform HPET timer by mapping the timer counter into the process address space, and as such,
+The DPDK makes use of the platform HPET timer by mapping the timer counter into the process address space, and as such,
 requires that the HPET_MMAP kernel configuration option be enabled.

 .. warning::